boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

       * [`bls12_381_g1`:`s1`]
       * [`bls12_381_g1`:`s2`]

-Here, `closing_signature` is a closing authorization signature on the initial closing state, under the merchant's Pointcheval-Sanders keypair.
+Here, `closing_signature` is a closing authorization signature, usable by the customer for closing.

-(XX what is the initial state)
+### Requirements
 Upon receipt, the customer:
-  - Verifies the merchant's `closing_signature` on the initial state.
+  - Checks `closing_signature` and continues as specified in `zkAbacus.Initialize()`.

 ## The `open_c` Message
-This message tells the merchant that the channel has been originated and the customer's side of the channel has been funded.
+This message tells the merchant that the contract has been originated and the customer's side of the escrow account has been funded.
 For more information about this process, please refer to [2-contract-origination.md](2-contract-origination.md).

 1. type: (`open_c`)
 2. data:
     * [`address`:`contract-id`]

-The `cid` lets the merchant know which channel the customer is referring to, and `contract-id` allows the merchant to search for the contract on-chain and verify its contents.

 ### Requirements